Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-How does a heat pump stack up against a furnace?
+How does a heat pump compare with a furnace?

-and is essential for certain colder climates.
-That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As peculiar as it may sound, during heating season, a heat pump is intended to pull heat from the air outside and use it to raise the temperature of the inside air.
-Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the heating season for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a more robust heating system and is essential for certain colder climates.
+That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As odd as it may sound, during cooler temperatures, a heat pump is purposed to pull heat from the air outside and use it to warm the inside air.
+Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
 This is a wonderful alternative for specific northern climates, but additional land must be available in order to install the necessary piping for a geothermal system.

 Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.